phreda4/r3/README.md

 Edit with F2 or execute with F1 the code in this folder.
 When execute a code with F1 you can see in terminal the compilation

 ## LINUX

-you need sdl2 library installed in the system, Download the code of this repository, uncompress in a folder and make executable ./r3lin file.
+Download the code of this repository, uncompress in a folder You need sdl2 library installed in the system,
+For install sdl2 and make ./r3lin executable

 ```
+sudo apt install libsdl2-dev libsdl2-ttf-dev libsdl2-image-dev libsdl2-mixer-dev
 chmod 777 ./r3lin
 ```